|

 It is my hope that my love for the Philippine history and culture overcome my lack of scholarly credential.

-Medal of Honor (U.S. highest military award)
+Honor (U.S. highest military award)

 total